RyanRen2023/RyanRen2023/README.md

 🎓 Ongoing Learning

-I’m currently pursuing a diploma in Computer Programming at Algonquin College to enhance my technical knowledge and stay updated with the latest industry trends.
+I’m currently pursuing a Graduate Certificate in Cloud Development and Operations at Algonquin College, focusing on modern cloud-based architectures, DevOps methodologies, and AWS technologies to stay ahead of industry trends.

+Recent Projects
+	•	Multilingual Database Application: Designed and implemented a multilingual web application using Spring Boot, Thymeleaf, and MySQL, with automated testing using JUnit.
+	•	The Culture Screener: Developed WordPress plugins using PHP and jQuery, integrated Selenium-based web automation testing, and enhanced system reliability.

 🌱 Always Growing

-I’m passionate about continuous learning and improving my skills.
-Whether it’s exploring new programming languages, diving into new frameworks, or refining my existing knowledge, I’m always ready to take on new challenges.
+Learning and improvement are at the heart of everything I do.
+My current focus areas include:
+	•	Cloud Technologies: AWS, Docker, Kubernetes
+	•	Testing Automation: Selenium, JUnit, PHPUnit
+	•	New Languages: Exploring Go and enhancing Python proficiency

 📫 Get in Touch

+	•	Explore my repositories for more about my projects and contributions.
+	•	Connect with me on [LinkedIn](https://www.linkedin.com/in/xihai-ren/).
-Feel free to explore my repositories and check out my projects.
-You can also connect with me on [LinkedIn](https://www.linkedin.com/in/xihai-ren/) or reach out via email at renxihai@gmail.com.
+	•	Feel free to reach out via email at renxihai@gmail.com.